KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents the exception that is thrown when incorrectly trying to create or access a relation.

-    throw [System.Data.InvalidConstraintException]::New("incorrectly trying to create or access a relation.")
+    throw [System.Data.InvalidConstraintException]::New('incorrectly trying to create or access a relation.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Data.InvalidConstraintException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Data.InvalidConstraintException.aspx)